Smart, strategic defense of domestic violence charges from Cooper, Cooper & Morris

 Domestic violence charges are aggressively pursued by prosecutors for a number of reasons, ranging from societal pressure to political interest in demonstrating that prosecution offices are taking a “hard stance” on domestic violence issues.
 It is no longer the case that a when the complaining spouse or witness recants that the case disappears.
 In fact, there are special evidence rules in place that allow prosecutors to continue with a domestic violence case without the cooperation of the complaining spouse.
-For these reasons, if you have been accused of domestic violence it is incredibly important that you seek the advice of an experienced attorney, like the Berkeley – Oakland domestic violence lawyers of Cooper Law Offices.
+For these reasons, if you have been accused of domestic violence it is incredibly important that you seek the advice of an experienced attorney, like the Berkeley – Oakland domestic violence lawyers of Cooper, Cooper & Morris.

 While allegations of assault or battery are always serious, the potential punishment for that kind of offense is increased in California if the alleged victim is a spouse or significant other.
 Many prosecutors’ offices in California have groups of attorneys and investigators set aside to handle exclusively domestic violence matters, making them extremely experienced in prosecuting these offenses.
 It is important that you have defense attorneys working for you who are equally experienced.
 We have defended many people accused of domestic violence throughout Northern California, and we understand the specific situations and considerations that make defending a domestic violence charge unique.
 We have an excellent track record of securing favorable outcomes for our domestic violence clients, including dismissals, acquittals and reduction of charges.